 To give you the full picture when deciding about having surgery, your doctor will explain to you about the potential risks of the kind of surgery you are having.
 Although your doctor can give you information and advice, the final decision is yours.
 To give you time to talk about how you are feeling about having surgery, you may be offered some form of pre-surgical counselling.

-You can read the personal experiences of people who have undergone epilepsy surgery or who are considering it.
+You might like to read the personal experiences of people who have undergone epilepsy surgery or who are considering it.

 What are the possible risks of surgery?